Agile-IoT/agile-iotivity/IoTivity/Interactive-Client-Linux/README.md

 Client: Press any key to return to main menu...
 ```
 If a resource is just discovered it is marked with the NEW label.

+*Note*: The Discovery delay is hard-coded set to 5 seconds.

 ##Print Resources information (From Cache)
 This functionality prints the information on cached (discovered) resources.
 It returns Host, URI, Types and Interfaces: